 The horse fly bite is more than just a simple nuisance, it is a danger.
 Horse flies don’t just bite horses, they will bite us humans too.
 Watch out because their bites are painful and could become swollen or infected.
 Here’s a little bit about the horse fly, why its such a nuisance and what to do if you’re bit.

 The horse fly has been identified as an insatiable feeder.
 Much like a mosquito or a biting midge, horse flies drink blood!
 In fact, a swarm of female horse flies have the capability of consuming up to two cups of blood within just one day.

 Found in mostly rural areas that include farmland as well as urban regions that have bodies of water – which are needed for breeding – throughout North America, these ferocious insects typically prey on larger-sized mammals.
 Their habits are so intense that scientists actually refer to horse flies as “blood-feeding arthropods”.

 Types of Horse Flies

-The horse fly is considered to be a “true” fly and are in the Order of insects identified in the science community as “Diptera”.
+The horsefly is considered to be a “true” fly and is in the order of insects identified as “Diptera”.
 There are just over 160 different species of horse flies within the United States.
 In the State of Indiana, there are approximately 45 species.

-These species fall under the genera classification of “Hybomitra” and “Tabanus”.
+These species fall under the general classification of “Hybomitra” and “Tabanus”.
 The scientific name for horse flies is “Tabanus spp”.

 Horse flies are classified as such due to the nuisance that they post towards horses; however, they are known to be a nuisance to various types of livestock and humans.